kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 _Modeling a Session_

 There is nothing new here.
 We are simply enriching our domain with more types that we will be able to use in an analytics application.
 The only piece that remains is the _User_.

 ### You Try It

 Now that we have walked through the definition of _events_, _pageviews_, and _sessions_, you have all of the tools that you need to define a data type for users.

 - Define the "shape" of a user.
 It should include at least the following: `:id`, `:name`, `:sessions`.
 - Create a constructor function that can create a user with or without a collection of sessions
 - For extra credit, create another function called `anonymous-user` that creates a user that has no id or name

 We now have a fairly complete domain defined for our analytics application.
-Next, we'll explore how we can interact with it using primarily functions from ClojureScript's standard libary.
+Next, we'll explore how we can interact with it using primarily functions from ClojureScript's standard library.
 Below is a sample of what some complete data from our domain looks like at this point.
 It will be helpful to reference this data as we move on.

 ```clojure
 ;; User